Speech-Language Pathology, Master of Arts

 Applicants to the Masters of Arts (MA) in Speech-Language Pathology program must:

-- Have an undergraduate GPA in the major of at least 3.0
+- Have a minimum undergraduate GPA of 3.0

 - Submit three (3) letters of recommendation